Ibanez GRGM21MCA Candy Apple Electric Guitar Review for Beginners

 Cost vs Value

-Though I won’t mention the exact price, I’ll say this: you’re getting excellent value for your money.
+Fender’s answer at this scale is the Squier Mini Stratocaster, listed with the rest of the kids and junior guitars.
+Pricing varies by retailer, but the short version is this: you’re getting excellent value for your money.
 The materials, craftsmanship, and tonal capabilities are comparable to guitars priced significantly higher.
-Sure, it’s not flawless—minor finish imperfections and the occasional fret buzz might deter picky buyers—but it’s hard to find a guitar in this price range that ticks so many boxes.
+Sure, it’s not flawless, since minor finish imperfections and the occasional fret buzz might deter picky buyers, but it’s hard to find a guitar in this price range that ticks so many boxes.

 Final Thoughts on Design